bgctw/MissingStrategies.jl/README.md

 Support handling of missing values by
 - a typed hierarchy of strategies of dealing with missings
 - a trait that helps dispatching on eltype that allows missing
-- a macro allowingn to easily extend functions by methods that deal with missings
+- a macro allowing to easily extend functions by methods that deal with missings

 see [example in documentation](https://bgctw.github.io/MissingStrategies.jl/dev/handlemissings.html)